 Chris has been a Masker for many years, taking part in a variety of productions, both in the studio and the Nuffield Theatre.
 Most recently Chris played Helen Dixon in Alan Ayckbourn's Ten Times Table.
 Chris is happy to be involved once again with our Christmas presentation.

-Edmund Braithwaite, friend of family played by Peter Court
+Edmund Stafford-Dryden, friend of family played by Peter Court

 This is Peter's debut with Maskers - he's new to acting.
 His only previous experience was being cast as third weasel in his school's version of The Wind In The Willows.
 In his spare time, he enjoys making unpleasant noises on the bass guitar.